nomis/dtee/docs/limitations.rst

 why are you using an interactive program that outputs such large quantities of data?

+It is not possible to open ``/dev/stdout`` or ``/dev/stderr`` because they are sockets.
+No program would need to do this but like the use of ``/dev/stdin`` it may be desirable in scripts to work around limitations in file descriptor handling (however this is unlikely for an interactive program).

 For more details read the :doc:`architecture <architecture>` document.

 FreeBSD/OpenBSD/Darwin